mayurssoni2456/imageservice/README.md

 ## Known Limitations

+- When Image is not passed in pre-signed URL currently, it creates empty image.
+Need validation in s3EventHandler to validate if the size is 0, mark the record in db as failed.
 - No CI/CD pipeline - deployments are manual
 - Currently, for code reusability maintaining API Lambda and s3EventLambda in the same codebase.
 This means 2 handler zip with different entry point.
 Later, I would structure something
 ```bash